girlenolima/-spring-api-crud/README.md

 MAVEN
 > <div align="justify">Maven is a build automation tool primarily used in Java projects.
 It is similar to the Ant tool, but it is based on different concepts and works in a different way.
 It is also used to build and manage projects written in C#, Ruby, Scala and other languages.
 The Maven project is hosted by the Apache Software Foundation, which was part of the former Jakarta Project. </div>

+GIT
+> <div align="justify">Git is one of the most widely used version control systems in the software development world.
+It is an open source project developed in 2005 by Linus Torvalds, the creator of the Linux kernel.</div>

 > <div align="justify"> </div>